xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 $$

 In the previous section, we learned that an image at any time step $x_t$ can be considered as being directly derived from adding noise to an original image $x_0$.
 As long as we know the noise `ϵ` added from $x_0$ to $x_t$, we can determine the probability distribution of the previous time step $x_{t-1}$.

-Therefore, how to obtain `ϵ` becomes the focus of our discussion.
+<mark>Therefore, how to obtain <code>ϵ</code> becomes the focus of our discussion.</mark>

-Here, we can train a neural network model that takes the image at time step $x_t$ as input and predicts the noise `ϵ` added to this image relative to the original image $x_0$.
-In other words, the neural network's output is the noise `ϵ`:
+Here, we can train a neural network model that takes the image at time step $x_t$ as input, and predicts the noise `ϵ` added to this image relative to the original image $x_0$.
+The predicted the noise should be close to the Gaussian distribution.

+Let's just treat the neural network as a black box for now, and only focus on the input and output of the model. <mark>The neural network's output is the noise <code>ϵ</code>, and we compare the noise against the Gaussian distribution</mark>:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-06.png">

-Why take timestamp $t$ as input?
+> Why take timestamp $t$ as input?
 Because all the denoising process share the same neural network weights, the input $t$ will help train a UNet with a time step in mind.

-Now, let's discuss how to train the model.
-In the previous section, we learned that the output of the model is a noise `ϵ`, which follows the Gaussian distribution.
 For any normal probability distribution, there are two key parameters: the mean `µ` and the variance `θ`.
 In the original DDRM paper, the model uses a fixed variance, and the mean `µ` is the only parameter that needs to be learned through a neural network.

-In PyTorch, the training loop can be calculated like this:
+At high-level, the training loop can be described like this:

 ```python
 for ep in range(n_epoch):